andybeeching/vimux-javascript-test/README.md

 CONTRIBUTING
 ====================

-While I have found no way to import external ruby code into Vim, I have used TDD to develop the core buffer parsing logic for running the focused tests.
-If you would like to contribute please ensure you add tests, and ensure they are passing, before sending a pull request.
-To install the test dependencies cd to the repo folder and run "bundler install".
+While I have found no way to import external ruby code into Vim, I have used TDD to develop the buffer parsing logic for running the focused tests.
+If you would like to contribute please add tests to support your patch, and ensure they are passing before sending a pull request.
+To install the test dependencies `cd` to the repo folder and run `bundler install`.
 You can use the supplied Guard to autorun the minitest suite.

 ACKNOWLEDGEMENT
 ====================